-Systematic review of clinical cases with significant morbidity or mortality will be assigned monthly to residents on a rotating basis (Monday, 8-9 am in 2011 Valley Hall or in the Equine Performance Laboratory conference room, Fall, Winter and Spring Quarters, alternating with VSR 494R).
+Systematic review of clinical cases with significant morbidity or mortality will be assigned monthly to residents on a rotating basis (Monday, 8-9 am during Fall, Winter and Spring Quarters, alternating with VSR 494R).
 In addition, residents will be expected to discuss in detail (including a review of the relevant literature) one case, selected from the systematic review with faculty input, usually 10 days following the systematic review (Wednesday, 7-8 am or 8-9 am in 2011 Valley Hall or in the Equine Performance Laboratory conference room, alternating with VSR 491R).
-Typically each resident will present Morbidity & Mortality rounds once per quarter.
+Typically, each resident will present Morbidity & Mortality rounds once per quarter.
 The goal of these sessions is education and to provide a means for identifying features of our patient management system that could be improved or changed.
 It is not a forum for attribution of blame.